 For more information on HIV/AIDS, please visit one of the following websites:

 Cobb & Douglas Public Health also sponsors special free HIV testing events throughout the year at various public health centers and locations.
-You can check our website, Facebook page, Twitter or call 770-514-2815 for more information on HIV Prevention outreach and testing events.
+You can check our website, Facebook, Twitter, Instagram or call 678.784.1083 for more information on HIV Prevention outreach and testing events.